 “Culture” has become somewhat of a buzzword in recent years when it comes to the workplace.
-How employees feel, communication with management and the policies that are in place all impact the overall employee experience.
-Successful execution of these initiatives requires time and effort, but is infinitely worth because of the many benefits it offers.
+How employees feel, communication with management, and the policies that are in place all impact the overall employee experience.
+The successful execution of these initiatives requires time and effort, but is infinitely worth it due to the numerous benefits it offers.

 Happy workers are 12 percent more productive than the average worker, while unhappy workers are 10 percent less productive.
 (1)

-Keep reading to learn about common issues that can cause lack of motivation and chaos at your workplace and get strategies to resolve them.
+Please continue reading to learn about common issues that can lead to a lack of motivation and chaos in your workplace, as well as strategies to resolve them.

 Common Issue #1: